 My husband was going to school full-time, enrolled in a very challenging program which meant plenty of all-day/all-night studying.
 Which also meant I was solo, a lot.
 I didn’t really know who I was anymore, and I didn’t have any outside help or much support (since our families lived thousands of miles away).
 It wasn’t until I read a Facebook post from a woman named Kristie Hill, asking for a new blogger to mentor for her site, Blog Ambitions.

 I believe in signs, sooooo that was the push I needed to make my 5-year-old dream a reality.
 I immediately applied and after a few interviews with Kristie, I ‘won’ her services.
 To this day I feel immensely blessed that she came in to my life.
 Kristie built my site from the ground up and gave me actionable ‘to-do’s’ so I could start Physical Kitchness on the right foot.
 You can read more about my first year of blogging on Kristie’s site – here.
+Interested in Kristie’s course to help you start your own blog?
+Click here to check out Start and Shine!

 The First Year